capsule-rs/sandbox/README.md

 host$ exit
 ```

-Before your `Capsule` application can access a network interface on the host, the interface must be bound to a DPDK compatible driver.
+Before your `Capsule` application can access a network interface on the host, the interface must be bound to a DPDK compatible driver with the [`dpdk-devbind`](https://doc.dpdk.org/guides/tools/devbind.html) utility.
 To bind the driver, find the interface's PCI address and use the command,

 ```
 host$ docker pull getcapsule/dpdk-devbind:18.11.6